-3.4 Utility Configuration (Tru64 UNIX)
+3.4 Utility Configuration (OpenVMS)

-If you install the Utility, the directory /var/dxd/caed\native will be created.
-This directory will contain files used by the Utility.
+If you install the Utility, a directory will be created beneath DXD\$DIRECTORY.
+This directory will have a name of CAED_NATIVE, and will contain files used by the Utility.

-The Utility relies on a configuration file called administrator.ini which resides in /var/dxd/caed\native.
+The Utility relies on a configuration file called ADMINISTRATOR.INI which resides in the CAED_NATIVE directory.
 This file contains an encoded version of the Utility password, as well as information relating to the IP port numbers that it should use.